 Read an in-depth explanation of the role of DMSO in PCR reaction here: Role of DMSO in PCR reaction.

 Glycerol is another reagent in the family of chemicals which reduce the secondary structure formation.
-The glycerol is impactful and works efficiently because it does not have any side effect in PCR reaction.
+The glycerol is impactful and works efficiently because it does not have any side effects in the PCR reaction.
 6% of glycerol is recommended.

 The formamide is less known for its role in PCR enhancement.
 It is the best alternative for DMSO. formamide increases the PCR efficiency of the GC rich region too.
 A concentration of 1% to 10% is preferable.